 For Amazon sellers promoting their Amazon store and products outside of Amazon, such as in the form of a landing page, it would be best to prepare for potential website concerns.

-If you are running a marketing campaign via other websites, downtime can affect your sales.
-Every minute your landing page is down or one of your marketing websites is offline, your business is losing money.
+Downtime can affect your sales if you run a marketing campaign via other websites.
+Every minute your product pages or landing page is offline, your business is losing money.
 In order to avoid such a scenario, sellers should first check the reliability of their hosting service or hosting plan.

 Similarly, upscaling your data infrastructure and investing in uptime monitoring tools may also lessen website issues.
 Additionally, employing a stress-test on infrastructures also helps in identifying potential pitfalls once peak hours actually happen.